XWangLabTHU/cfDNApipe/README.md

 + sklearn

 ### Section 1.3: Install cfDNApipe

 cfDNApipe can be downloaded from pypi, users can install easily by running the following command in "cfDNApipe" environment.

 ```shell
 pip install cfDNApipe
 ```

+Once the package is installed, user can enter python or write scripts to processing cell free DNA WGBS/WGS data.

+## Section 2: How to set Global Configure before Using the Pipeline